 11. Manage multiple projects

 Packaging label redesign involves multiple projects running in parallel.
 Most brands have multiple product lineups, and the packaging needs to be updated together.
-With a Creative Collaboration tool like artwork flow, meeting compliance and sticking to timelines with zero errors becomes much easier.
+With a Workflow management software & a brand asset management software like artwork flow, meeting compliance and sticking to timelines with zero errors becomes much easier.